emcleary/portfolio/game_boy_emulator/README.md

 This is not a full release of my emulator.
 I have no plans to release it.
 I'm still quite proud of this project, as it was very challenging and outside my background in scientific computing.
-Here I'm sharing excepts of my code, with discussions in README files about my design decisions, along with testing and performance where applicable.
+Here I'm sharing excerpts of my code, with discussions in README files about my design decisions, along with testing and performance where applicable.

 Here is a quick summary of useful design patterns and valuable